jonathanzz/JJBookStore/README.md

 # JJBookStore
 Fully-functional book store, ASP.NET MVC web app.

+This is my first ASP.NET MVC web application.
+Users can search book and add to shopping cart to purchase it.
+Payment function module has not finished yet.
+In this book store, every user can be buyers and sellers.

+### Function detail
+For user: Register, Sign in, Sign out, Show profile, Edit profile, Change password, Forget password, Manage Shopping cart

+For book: Create, Edit, Show details, Add to shopping cart, Delete

 ********************************************************************************************************
 ## Things to do
 #### 13/8
 - Hidden URL parameters while doing GET request(ie. user detail)
 - Add authorization method instead of store in Session

 #### 14/8
 - Find a Email Authentition method for user validation
+  - Also forget password function related to email
 - Solution for Session Cookie not timeout after close browser
 - Book search box with seletive search method(passing two parameters)